Escape Goat

 Escape Goat is a puzzle-platform game developed and published by independent developer MagicalTimeBean, for the Xbox 360, Microsoft Windows, OS X, Linux, and Nintendo Switch.

 Gameplay

-The game is played by guiding a goat through various rooms, in attempt to have them escape a prison. there are several objects that can assist or hinder the goats progress.
+The player guides a goat through various rooms, as they attempt to escape a prison.
+There are several objects that can assist or hinder the goat's progress, as well as a level editor that players can use to create their own puzzles.